notdaniel/configlette/README.md

 - **Environ wrapper** - Prevents accidental modification of already-read environment variables
 - **Flexible** - Supports required/optional fields, defaults, custom env var names, and custom coercion

+## Disclaimer

+This project is new, not yet production-ready, and may contain bugs, obvious problems, or missing features.
+Use at your own risk.

 ## Installation

 ```bash